 Development Type Max.
 TDC/ Unit

-Acquisition/Rehab \$50,000
+Acquisition/Rehab \$55,000

-New Construction/Conversions \$65,000
+New Construction/Conversions \$70,000

-Elderly Projects \$85,000
+Elderly Projects \$95,000

-Scattered Site \$85,000

-Historic Rehab/PHA Redevelop \$85,000
+Historic Rehab/PHA Redevelop \$95,000

+Scattered Site \$125,000
-(iii) Maximum Average Dollar Per Square Foot: The Maximum Average Dollar Per Square foot for all Development types shall not exceed \$75 per square foot unless Project is a Small Project, Special Needs Project or Historic Rehabilitation Project, in which case, the square foot limit shall not exceed \$85 per square foot.

-(iv) Exclusion of Governmental Grants and Historic Credit Syndication Proceeds from Cost Limits.
-The costs of a development funded by a governmental grant or with the proceeds from syndicating historic credits will be excluded from total development costs for purposes of establishing the Maximum Average TDC Per Unit and Maximum Average Dollar Per Square Foot and for purpose of calculating maximum qualified basis of a building or Project.

-(v) Exclusion of Costs of Community Facilities from Cost Limits: The costs associated with community facilities will be excluded from total development costs for purpose of establishing the Maximum Average

-TDC Per Unit and Maximum Average Dollar Per Square Foot.
-The costs of community facilities which are functionally related and subordinate to the residential units may be included in maximum qualified basis of a building or Project.

-(vi) SRO Projects: Single Room Occupancy Projects will not be subject to Maximum Average TDC Per Unit Limits or Maximum Average Dollar Per Square Foot Limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies that the SRO Project will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds.
+- (iii) Maximum Average Dollar Per Square Foot: The Maximum Average Dollar Per Square Foot for all Development types shall not exceed \$75 per square foot unless Project is a Small Project, Scattered Site Project, Special Needs Project or Historic Rehabilitation Project, in which case, the square foot limit shall not exceed \$85 per square foot. - (iv) Exclusion of Governmental Grants and Historic Credit Syndication Proceeds from Cost Limits.
+The costs of a development funded by a governmental grant or with the proceeds from syndicating historic credits will be excluded from total development costs for the purposes of establishing the Maximum Average TDC Per Unit and Maximum Average Dollar Per Square Foot and for purpose of calculating maximum qualified basis of a building or Project. - (v) Exclusion of Costs of Community Facilities and Community Service Facilities from Cost Limits: The costs associated with Community Facilities and Community Service Facilities will be excluded from total development costs for purpose of establishing the Maximum Average TDC Per Unit and Maximum Average Dollar Per Square Foot.
+The costs of Community Facilities which are functionally related and subordinate to the residential units and the costs of Community Service Facilities not in excess of ten percent (10%) of the eligible basis of the qualified low-income housing project of which it is a part may be included in eligible basis of a building or Project. - (vi) SRO Projects: Single Room Occupancy Projects will not be subject to Maximum Average TDC Per Unit Limits or Maximum Average Dollar Per Square Foot Limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies that the SRO Project will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds.